 A zombie-themed mystery and a Victorian mansion mystery are equally engaging at 6 players.
 At 20 players, theme becomes secondary to game architecture—the underlying system that determines how information flows, how players interact, and how the mystery resolves.

-Key Fact: Scalability isn't about adding more characters—it's about designing systems where every player stays engaged through parallel gameplay, flexible roles, and clear resolution mechanics.
+Scalability isn't about adding more characters—it's about designing systems where every player stays engaged through parallel gameplay, flexible roles, and clear resolution mechanics.

 The game unfolds in three natural phases: character briefing (15–20 minutes), investigation (30–45 minutes of freeform questioning), and accusation (5–10 minutes of voting).
 This structure naturally accommodates interactive party games for 15+ people because the investigation phase is inherently flexible—players move at their own pace, making it ideal for mixed-age families.

-My Mystery Party appeals to hosts seeking straightforward setup without sacrificing engagement.
+Scripted print-and-play formats appeal to hosts seeking straightforward setup without sacrificing engagement.
 You print character sheets, assign roles, and start playing—no complex rulebooks or narrator training required.
 The scenarios include comedic character archetypes (bumbling detectives, suspicious relatives, eccentric witnesses) that naturally encourage roleplay without forcing it.

-The platform works beautifully for murder mystery party games for family gatherings because character roles can be shared.
+This format works beautifully for murder mystery party games for family gatherings because character roles can be shared.
 Spectator positions let younger or less comfortable players participate without full responsibility, while multiple players can embody the same character with different secret objectives.

-My Mystery Party requires printer access and enough paper for all participants.
+This format requires printer access and enough paper for all participants.
 The mystery quality varies by scenario package, and success depends on player commitment to roleplay—the game doesn't force immersion.
 You'll also need one person (typically the host) to manage pacing and keep the investigation focused.

-For large groups, the format scales beautifully by increasing investigation rounds and rotating questioning opportunities.
+For large groups, the format scales by increasing investigation rounds and rotating questioning opportunities.
 A 20-person game might have 4–5 investigation rounds instead of the standard 2–3, giving everyone meaningful turn time.

 Guided experiences work best when everyone needs scaffolding.
 The game master controls story flow, so nobody feels lost or overwhelmed.
 Built-in breaks between rounds create natural pauses for snacks and side conversations—essential for mixed-age gatherings with young children and elderly relatives.